Psychical research in Italy between '800 and '900 - 2

 Many critics were advanced by several leading figures in psychical research, about the methods adopted by the Cambridge Commission, which also included Richard Hodgson (prevented against the medium due to a previous controversy with Lodge, Myers and Richet, who had declared the authenticity of many phenomena produced by her) and the famous English conjurer John Nevil Maskelyne (1839-1917): the attitude shown by the researchers was aimed, rather than preventing fraud, to show that Paladino produced all her phenomena by trickery.
 Hodgson deliberately left free to move the hands of the medium, who, moreover, used them in a blatantly fraudulent manner.
 It must be remembered that the woman, after being stripped naked, had to undergo a vaginal inspection to make sure that she did not hide anything inside her body: a totally useless examination – given that the phenomena produced did not consist in the emission of any visible ectoplasm – that Eusapia always considered as the most humiliating episode of her life.
 This fact, together with the atmosphere of suspicion and open hostility towards the medium shown by some members of the Commission, probably contributed to determine the failure of the séances and the clumsy attempts of the medium to obtain phenomena in a fraudulent way.
 By the way, Oliver Lodge, after attending two of the Cambridge séances, declared that he had found no comparison between what he had observed in those circumstances and the phenomena produced by Paladino on other occasions, phenomena that he continued to consider genuine.
 Also the Polish psychologist and researcher Julian Ochorowicz (1850-1917), who had long experimented with Paladino, stated that: «not only had conscious fraud not been demonstrated in Cambridge, but not the slightest effort had been made to ascertain it.
 The unconscious fraud had been proven to a far greater extent than was found in other experiments.
 These negative results are to be attributed to the method of examination adopted, clumsy and inadequate to the nature of the phenomena».

-In his book, Morselli observed that even when she was in her waking state «nothing is observed in Paladino which is psychologically abnormal: yet she produces movements and raising of the table, touches, wind, lights, materializations».
+In his book, Morselli observed that even when the medium was in her waking state «nothing is observed in Paladino which is psychologically abnormal: yet she produces movements and raising of the table, touches, wind, lights, materializations».
 And went on: «Can the suspicion arise that such phenomena are then, at least in part, conscious tricks?
 To read the Cambridge report we would come to this conclusion; but those English gentlemen, even worse after the arrival of the skeptical and adverse Hodgson, did not know how to experiment; and I can say that even when she is awake Paladino has a genuine and powerful mediumship, without any need to see falsehood and deceit everywhere».

 Morselli's prudence and precautions

 As we have said, and as all of his book shows, during the sittings Morselli's attitude was always suspicious, cautious, aimed to discover and investigate any possibility of fraud.
-Even with regard to phenomena he considered genuine, the terms in which he expressed himself always testified his caution: «These facts are of exceptional gravity to me, so that I almost can not believe my eyes by reading my own lines as they come out of my pen». «To me these two phenomena... seemed to be very dubious, although the fraud could not be detected on the fact». «The phenomena are wonderful because of the way they are produced, but in their essence and content they are the most stupid imaginable». «A heavy typewriter of the Barlock type has risen by itself, has passed between the shoulders of two of us and has settled down slowly on the table.
+Even with regard to the phenomena he considered genuine, the terms in which he expressed himself always testified his caution: «These facts are of exceptional gravity to me, so that I almost can not believe my eyes by reading my own lines as they come out of my pen». «To me these two phenomena... seemed to be very dubious, although the fraud could not be detected on the fact». «The phenomena are wonderful because of the way they are produced, but in their essence and content they are the most stupid imaginable». «A heavy typewriter of the Barlock type has risen by itself, has passed between the shoulders of two of us and has settled down slowly on the table.
 Here are some extraordinary facts that I would not believe if told by others, but that I must admit because they happened before my eyes, or rather, what matters most to me, under my surveillance». «The intervention of spirits is so far untenable for me: it seems to me impossible that people of wisdom, as Brofferio or Wallace, can see in these phenomena, albeit of an unknown and occult origin, but of such vulgar and low nature, the work of erratic spirits or extra-human intelligences». «If in the first sitting I thought I found Paladino in fraud two or three times, during the second, despite my very careful observation and my inexorable coldness (which gives so much concern to the medium, who always keeps her eyes fixed on me, even in semi-darkness), I could not discover any deception, or, at least, I did not succeed.
 But is this enough to exclude some hocus-pocus?». «All in all, the environment is therefore favorable to good observation... if there is a spiritual group in which the veracity and seriousness of the phenomena can be beyond any doubt, this seems to me the one». «I believe that no one has ever carried out the observation of spiritual facts with greater skepticism than mine: yet I must admit that my suspicions were excessive...
 I can not deny this very simple fact: the table rises up and moves without any contact, without any push by Eusapia.
 I can repeat to myself over and over, "be careful, for she is deceiving you"; but if the deception I can not find out, what should I conclude?».

 As for the insinuations, advanced by some, that Paladino used an accomplice, here is Morselli's sarcastic reply: «Instead, I would like to assure the benevolent ones who advise me to be cautious, and the malevolent ones who accuse me of not being enough... that we ten of Circolo Minerva are neither pranksters nor fooled.
-Someone seriously put forward the suspicion that a confederate of Eusapia could enter into the Club rooms, to whom she entrusted the task of making mysterious noises, moving the furniture, making hands or heads appear from the mediumistic cabinet, remaining hidden by the curtains, playing there the trumpet and the mandolin, printing the prints; in short, to act as an Invisible-tangible entity, atrociously mocking us.
+Someone seriously put forward the suspicion that a confederate of Eusapia could enter into the Club rooms, and that the medium entrusted this accomplice with the task of emitting mysterious noises, moving the furniture, making hands or heads appear from the mediumistic cabinet, remaining hidden by the curtains, playing there the trumpet and the mandolin, printing the prints; in short, to act as an invisible-tangible entity, atrociously mocking us.
 These very cunning people do not understand the emptiness of their explanation.
 As if we do not search the club room every evening, where never before 5 p.m., and never if not for the sittings, Eusapia has put or puts her foot! as if we were always operating in the thickest darkness, and we had no means of suddenly illuminating the field of Paladino's deeds! just as if ten people, endowed with a sound mind and a good intellect, suddenly became imbeciles, just because they close in an apartment in Via Giustiniani! just as if sitting in a chain around a table with a modern Pythoness, would suffice to make a group of scholars and serious people the laughing-stock of a vulgar and very childish cunning, lasted for several hours in a row!...
 Some antispiritists have thought for some time that cav.
 Chiaja, the very zealous escort of Eusapia across the world, had a role not unlike the one I have just decribed.
-But the suspicion, insulting to this earnest Neapolitan gentleman, has no foundation in the procedure now used by Paladino: she goes alone, and the séances can also be directed by those who have, like myself, no sympathy for the Occult, no reason to defend Invisible entities from investigations aimed at ascertaining, for now, the existence and genuineness of their manifestations».
+But the suspicion, insulting to this earnest Neapolitan gentleman, has no foundation in the procedure now used by Paladino: she goes alone, and the séances can also be directed by those who have, like myself, no sympathy for the Occult, no reason to defend invisible entities from investigations aimed at ascertaining, for now, the existence and genuineness of their manifestations».

 Authenticity of the observed phenomena

-Morselli's accounts were always very detailed, and his observations covered every possible aspect of the séances, including the medium's mood and behavior, the attitudes and reactions of the sitters, the carrying out of the control activities, etc. He wrote his notes immediately after each séance or the following day, and in order not to alter the content of these observations on the field, he decided to publish them as they were, without reworking them to make them more stylistically correct or more effective.
-We can observe how, with the progress of the sittings, Morselli's attitude towards mediumistic phenomena has gradually changed: if at first he thought he could easily get over it, either by unmasking the medium's tricks or by getting rid of the annoyance of having to deal with valueless things, he later became convinced that mediumship was a much more complex field of study than he had imagined, which was certainly worth investigating.
+Morselli's accounts were always very detailed, and his observations covered every possible aspect of the séances, including the medium's mood and behavior, the attitudes and reactions of the sitters, the carrying out of control activities, etc. He wrote his notes immediately after each séance or the following day, and in order not to alter the content of these observations on the field, he decided to publish them as they were, without reworking them to make them more stylistically correct or more effective.
+We can observe how, with the progress of the sittings, Morselli's attitude towards mediumistic phenomena gradually changed: if at first he thought he could easily get over it, either by unmasking the medium's tricks or by getting rid of the annoyance of having to deal with valueless things, he later became convinced that mediumship was a much more complex field of study than he had imagined, which was certainly worth investigating.
 Already after the first sitting he wrote: «Yesternight I went to the sitting with the purpose to well observe the way Eusapia proceeded, perhaps with the certainty of catching her in fault, trusting in my habit of the most complex and delicate exams, such as those related to the exercise of neuropathology and psychiatry, the two most difficult branches of medicine; and I said to myself, "You will see everything, you will know everything you wish to know".
 But at one a.m.
-I found myself in Via Giustiniani, convinced that with just one sitting you can begin to orient yourself in this world of wonders, and I doubt that even with ten sittings I will have the right to conclude...
-I have to prepare myself for a long and painful training».
+I found myself in Via Giustiniani, convinced that with just one sitting you can hardly begin to orient yourself in this world of wonders, and I doubt that even with ten sittings I will have the right to draw some conclusions...
+I have to prepare myself for a long and painful training»

-Here are some of Morselli's reports about the phenomena he had witnessed: «The table moved and lifted, under my eyes, even when the hands formed a chain in the air and did not touch its top!». «With great astonishment, I got convinced that Eusapia's muscular contractions, although undeniable, visible if in light and perceptible by the tactile-muscular sense if in darkness, have no causal proportion with the mechanical effect that would be attributed to them.
+Here are some of Morselli's accounts about the phenomena he had witnessed: «The table moved and lifted, under my eyes, even when the hands formed a chain in the air and did not touch its top!». «With great astonishment, I got convinced that Eusapia's muscular contractions, although undeniable, visible if in light and perceptible by the tactile-muscular sense if in darkness, have no causal proportion with the mechanical effect that would be attributed to them.
 If there is deception, it certainly can not consist of those muscular movements that Eusapia does not inhibit, showing them, indeed, with ostentation!». «I am sure that the touching and pressing hand or body came from inside the cabinet and at a certain distance from Eusapia's hip: it came, indeed, covered by the black curtain.
 Shortly after I was touched again several times, and the curtain was thrown on me; and I know that I always hold the medium's left hand: how could she have used her right hand, even if free, moving it behind her back, behind my shoulders on my side, and push or throw the fabric hanging from inside the black cabinet?
-It is inexplicable!». «...then, raising of the table, transporting around of a chair through the chain, spontaneous movements of the heavy table located to the right of the medium, spontaneous sounds by the guitar hanging on the wall, ringing of bells, and at the same time always hands that palpated me... e final handshakes granted to everyone by an invisible entity through the curtain».
+It is inexplicable!»; «...then, raising of the table, transporting around of a chair through the chain, spontaneous movements of the heavy table located to the right of the medium, spontaneous sounds by the guitar hanging on the wall, ringing of bells, and at the same time always hands that palpated me... e final handshakes granted to everyone by an invisible entity through the curtain».

 «Last night instead the movement of my chair... it happened (I'm sure, firmly convinced) without intervention of the (anatomical) right arm of the medium, because I held it with my left hand, I felt it against my chest and did not leave it for a moment.
 As for Paladino's right foot, it was on my left and never left me: moreover, how to raise a chair on a table and how to make it descend with a foot in the shoe, without an unimaginable acrobatism of the whole body, that was instead still?» «I saw clearly, though in semi-darkness, a candlestick mediumistically carried, bowing, moving, dancing on the whitish and visibly free top of the table: no hand was touching it». «Through a curtain, behind which, as it was somewhat raised, emptiness could be seen (in the full light of a lamp...), I clearly felt a handshake: the hand seemed to me big, robust, like the one of a man devoted to rough work, and it grabbed and pressed the tip of my four fingers between its minor fingers on one side and the thumb on the other.
 You could see so clearly that you could read; and looking at the curtain while it touched me, I saw with my own eyes some folds forming in it, as around a real hand.
-Needless to say that when the curtain was raised at that moment, there was nothing behind it: and that Paladino stood firmly at her place». «...objects were seen moving in the air without any hand supporting them.
+Needless to say that when the curtain was raised at that moment, there was nothing behind it: and that Paladino stood firmly at her place»; «...objects were seen moving in the air without any hand supporting them.
 At a given moment you would say that all those objects were animated: a tambourine passed through the room; a guitar moved from where it was hanging and took flight, it literally flew over our heads; a bouquet of flowers came to be sniffed by our noses; a bottle full of water came and placed itself on the table after one of us had exclaimed that it was too hot and that we had to drink...».

 Materialized apparitions

 For a more in-depth examination of the phenomena experienced and witnessed by Morselli, it is better to read in full the detailed notes reported in the first and second volumes.
-Special attention deserve the materialized apparitions seen in the last sitting of the third series (the twenty-second, which took place on March 1st, 1902, at Avellino home in Genoa): although these phantasmal apparitions did not have the details and consistency of those which showed up during experiences with other mediums (see, for example, Katie King photographed by William Crookes), however, they were clearly visible in good light conditions, which allowed to clearly see Eusapia's body tied on a bed inside the mediumistic cabinet, while the ghosts materialized also outside it. «When I have added that the gas-lamp, suspended in the middle of the room, was always on and its flame was lowered only according to need, I will have also made the explicit statement that none of the phenomena occurred in the darkness: all, mind you, all of them occurred in decent light; some, moreover, in bright light».
+Special attention deserve the materialized apparitions seen in the last sitting of the third series (the twenty-second, which took place on March 1st, 1902, at Avellino home in Genoa): although these phantasmal apparitions did not have the details and consistency of those which showed up during experiences with other mediums (see, for example, Katie King photographed by William Crookes), however they were clearly visible in good light conditions, which allowed to clearly see Eusapia's body tied on a bed inside the mediumistic cabinet, while the ghosts materialized also outside it. «When I have added that the gas-lamp, suspended in the middle of the room, was always on and its flame was lowered only according to need, I will have also made the explicit statement that none of the phenomena occurred in the darkness: all, mind you, all of them occurred in decent light; some, moreover, in bright light».
 By the way, while the medium was in a state of catatonic rigidity, «...from 10.10 to 10.20 p.m. an impetuous typological phenomenology is unleashed beneath us.
 The table does not move, but slams and jumps in the air vehemently, giving us the spectacle of some extraordinary levitations in full light and where every trick is impossible».
 It was not possible to photograph the apparitions, but Morselli immediately made some sketches that were then reworked (almost in the form of an identikit) by the painter Alfredo Berisso, and are reproduced on the book's pages.

 Psychodynamic hypothesis

-Since the first sittings, Morselli began to elaborate a psychodynamic hypothesis in an attempt (a bit premature) to explain the phenomena produced by Paladino.
+Since the first sittings, Morselli began to elaborate a psychodynamic hypothesis in an attempt (somewhat premature) to explain the phenomena produced by Paladino.
 It must be recognized that at the time the psychiatrist did not yet have sufficient information about mediumistic phenomenology as a whole, and consequently, experimenting with that single medium, focused his attention on the correlations between her psychophysical activity (in the various states of wakefulness, semi- and full trance) and the phenomena produced.
 Morselli did not doubt that it was Paladino's conscious or (more or less) unconscious will to determine the phenomena, to which, even when they were genuine, corresponded articular movements, energetic efforts and muscular contractions of the medium's body that, without being the direct cause of the phenomenon, seemed to influence a powerful invisible apparatus connected to Eusapia's psyche.
 It could be objected that in this way Morselli – even without admitting it – corroborated the hypothesis of the existence of a kind of invisible energetic aura, something like a perispirit: but why could this psychophysical apparatus exist only in mediums?

 Studies on metapsychics